NL-AE/2019-Rocketry/README.md

 Launch day: we put 4 motors instead of 3 and the rocket flew some 380m (about 120m over target) and we lost the bottom stage so we now have half a rocket.

-In retrospective, painting it camoflauge green was also not a good idea considering landed in a green field.
+In retrospective, painting it camoflauge green was also not a good idea considering it landed in a green field.
 Also I made the arduino write to "DATALOG.TXT" while the file in the SD card was called "datalog.txt" so we didnt get any data.

 Control system looked like it worked since the rocket didnt have a rapid unplanned disassembly.
-Also patachute worked "perfectly" but I am pretty sure that was only because the elastic band holding the parachute door closed actually came off during countdown and hung on for dear life until the rocket slowed enough or something dumb like that.
+Also patachute worked "perfectly" but I am pretty sure that it only worked because the elastic band holding the parachute door closed actually came off the servo during countdown and hung on for dear life until the rocket slowed enough or something dumb like that.

+Id also misread the rules so we had to do some on-field rocket surgery i.e. snipping the bottom stage and top.
+This meant that the very small bottom stage had a comparatively massive parachute which lead to it drifting away to the great rocketyard in the sky (idk a cow ate it maybe)

 Before Launch